Standard Logo Dimensions [List]

 - How big should my logo be?

-Your logo should be designed using tools that allows you to create vector images.
+Your logo should be designed using tools that allow you to create vector images.
 This way your logo is not confined to a specific size.
-You logo can be

 - How much should a custom logo cost?